H.S. BOYS LACROSSE: Shamrocks outmuscle Warriors

 Evan Paturzo scored a man-up goal for the Shamrocks, and at even strength with under two minutes to go, and Stamatel added another before the final whistle.

-The changes in tempos worked in Feehan’s favor, utilizing it while they were up to prevent Foxboro from regaining any control of the game, Bishop Feehan head coach Tom Sheerin said.
+The changes in tempos worked in Feehan’s favor, utilizing it while it was up to prevent Foxboro from regaining any control of the game, Bishop Feehan head coach Tom Sheerin said.

 “We were hoping we would be up, and (Foxboro head coach Matt Noone) is a good coach and they’ve got some good players on that team,” Sheerin said.
 “We were hoping we’d get the opportunity to be up and then slow things down.
 They can’t score if they don’t have the ball.”

-With penalties getting the best of both sides, and words exchanged much of the game between players to get under one another’s skin,
+Penalties got the best of both sides, and words were exchanged much of the game among players to get under one another’s skin.

 “I’ve been doing this for a long time and when you see a team that (gets emotional) from time to time, that’s the biggest problem for a team of teenage boys is to bring them back in and try not to fall into the trap,” Sheerin said.
 “We consistently stayed in their ears the entire game.
 Don’t fall into it, let them put up a man.
 There were a couple of times we had to reel them back in but for the most part they held their temper and held their tongues and did a good job.”